 3. We Won’t Ask; You Don’t Drive.

 We understand that you’ve been in college and responsible for your own choices for the past year.
 For good and no doubt for ill, too.
-We won’t pry, but you will also understand that your college lifestyle is not going to be coming home with you.
+We won’t pry, but you will also understand that your college lifestyle is not going to be coming home from college for the summer with you.
 You might be drinking underage at school at 2:00 a.m. on a Tuesday, but you will not consume alcohol at our house without our express permission.
 If that poker party or bonfire at a friend’s house turns into an occasion where you have been drinking, you will either spend the night or call us for a ride—no questions asked.
 No one will risk driving home drunk because they don’t want to get in trouble.
 We’d rather you stayed safe, and crawled home at 8:00 a.m. the next morning reeking of bourbon, alive and in one piece.

 Kids who only call their mothers twice during an entire semester have apparently become used to selective communication on a need-to-know basis.
 You had an excuse at college—but you do not here at home.